 An additional source of uncertainty is how changes in aggregate variability will influence various indicators of ecosystem health.
 Previous analyses of portfolio effects have typically examined changes in metrics such as abundance or catch (Moore et al. 2010; Schindler et al. 2010).
 Yet management actions often respond to a range of control points (e.g. whether abundance is above or below a value that provides maximum sustainable yield), which may vary in their sensitivity to changes in aggregate variability.
 The performance of systems-based approaches will be improved by a better understanding of how portfolio effects interact with various productivity regimes to influence different management objectives.

 In this study, we explore how increased aggregate variability influences the probability of achieving a range of conservation and management objectives using Fraser River sockeye salmon as a case study.
 We first present a retrospective analysis that reveals aggregate temporal variability within the Fraser River has increased in recent years due to greater component variability, as well as greater synchrony among components.
 We then use stochastic, closed-loop simulations to evaluate how changes in component variability and synchrony influence the likelihood of meeting a suite of conservation- and catch-based performance metrics.
 Finally we repeat the simulations under a range of productivity scenarios to clarify how aggregate variability interacts with changes in productivity to shape dynamics.
-This multi-step approach allows us to assess changes in ecosystem functioning along a gradient of scenarios from historically observed levels of high asynchrony and productivity to heavily synchronized, unproductive dynamics consistent with degraded systems.
+This multi-step approach allows us to assess changes in ecosystem function along a gradient of scenarios from historically observed levels of high asynchrony and productivity to heavily synchronized, unproductive dynamics consistent with degraded systems.

 Methods